felixge/node-combined-stream/Readme.md

 Regardless of how the `stream` is appended, combined-stream always attaches an `'error'` listener to it, so you don't have to do that manually.

+Special case: `stream` can also be a String or Buffer.

 ### combinedStream.write(data)

 You should not call this, `combinedStream` takes care of piping the appended